Diseases & Conditions

 - Manipulation and casting.
 Your baby's foot is gently stretched and manipulated into a corrected position and held in place with a long-leg cast (toes to thigh).
 Each week this process of stretching, re-positioning, and casting is repeated until the foot is largely improved.
 For most infants, this improvement takes about 6 to 8 weeks.

 - Achilles tenotomy.
-After the manipulation and casting period, most babies will require a minor procedure to release continued tightness in the Achilles tendon (heel cord).
+After the manipulation and casting period, approximately 90 percent of babies will require a minor procedure to release continued tightness in the Achilles tendon (heel cord).
 During this quick procedure (called a tenotomy), your doctor will use a very thin instrument to cut the tendon.
 The cut is very small and does not require stitches.
 A new cast will be applied to the leg to protect the tendon as it heals.
 This usually takes about 3 weeks.
 By the time the cast is removed, the Achilles tendon has regrown to a proper, longer length, and the clubfoot has been fully corrected.

 - Bracing.
 Even after successful correction with casting, clubfeet have a natural tendency to recur.
 To ensure that the foot will permanently stay in the correct position, your baby will need to wear a brace (commonly called "boots and bar") for a few years.
 The brace keeps the foot at the proper angle to maintain the correction.
 This bracing program can be demanding for parents and families, but is essential to prevent relapses.